 Advisor: Jonathan Levine

-Areas of Interest: transportation planning, social justice, urban geography
+Areas of Interest: transportation planning, urban geography, justice

-Matan received his M.A. in Geography with a certificate in Urban and Regional Planning and B.A. in Geography and Political Science, both from the Hebrew University of Jerusalem.
-His M.A. thesis analyzed the differential responses to the siting of group-homes for people with special needs.
-This study found that the majority of group-homes in Jerusalem did not encounter opposition and that neighborhood socio-economic status was not a good predictor of opposition.
-Instead, it seems that opposition is case-specific rather than a given in affluent neighborhoods.
-Matan has also worked on various travel behavior issues, including the motivations to travel, the impact of information and communication technologies on travel, and the phenomenon of ‘Informal Travel’.
+Prior to his doctoral studies, Matan received his M.A. in Geography with a certificate in Urban and Regional Planning and B.A. in Geography and Political Science, both from the Hebrew University of Jerusalem.
+His M.A. thesis analyzed the differential responses to the siting of group-homes for welfare-dependent individuals.

 - Singer, M. E., and Rosen, G. (2017).
 Rethinking responses towards group-homes: inclusionary legislation, supportive municipal attitudes, and place-based opposition."
 Social & Cultural Geography:1-23.